At Voice of America, Trump Appointee Sought Political Influence Over Coverage

 Since taking office in June, Pack has upended the agency.
 In a podcast interview last week with the pro-Trump website The Federalist, Pack said he had to take action because many executives and journalists were disregarding the agency's ethical standards.

-"My job really is to drain the swamp, to root out corruption, and to deal with these issues of bias, not to tell journalists what to report," Pack told host Chris Bedford.
+"My job really is to drain the swamp, to root out corruption and to deal with these issues of bias, not to tell journalists what to report," Pack told host Chris Bedford.
 Pack has declined NPR's repeated and detailed requests for comment.

 But it appears that Pack is, in fact, interested in influencing which stories get told, and how.
 The senior news editor who oversaw VOA's standards and practices was reassigned to a corporate position earlier this summer and has since played no role in guiding coverage or scrutinizing stories flagged as problematic.

-And journalists say they are being second-guessed more frequently than they have come to expect.
+And journalists say they are being second-guessed more frequently than they had come to expect.
 In two cases, stories were removed from VOA's websites after questions were raised.
-NPR has uncovered an additional instance in which the Voice of America's legal assurance of journalistic independence - known as a "firewall" - appears to have been explicitly violated by Pack and the team he has brought in.
+NPR has uncovered an additional instance in which the Voice of America's legal assurance of journalistic independence — known as a "firewall" — appears to have been explicitly violated by Pack and the team he has brought in.

 'Unprecedented' involvement of political appointee